kevin-44/WAX_Creator_API_Integration/README.md

 ## Set up an OPSkins Account

-OPSkins is pretty much the main platform of all WAX services that require authentication, being interconnected through [WAX AllAccess](https://all-access.wax.io).
+OPSkins is pretty much the main platform for all WAX services that require authentication, being interconnected through [WAX AllAccess](https://all-access.wax.io).
 You'll find yourself using OPSkins a lot, so it's recommended that you start by creating an account there!

 ### Create an Account